im95able/Str2D/README.md

 The reason for exlusion of `str2d::seg::set` and `str2d::seg::map` is the lack of time; they will probably be included some time later.

 # Implementation
 Segmented vector is not a difficult structure to imagine.
-In it, an `std::vector` is used as an index which holds pointers to constant capacity segments of memory, which are used to hold data.
-As said, the capacity of every segment is constant; the size on the other hand can vary.
+In it, an `std::vector` is used as an index which holds pointers to segments of memory, which are used to hold data.
+The capacity of every segment is constant; the size on the other hand can vary.
-Each segments holds at least 'half the capacity' elements on it; except the first one, which can hold as many(less than capacity) or as little(more than 0) as it needs.
+Each segments holds at least half the capacity(limit) elements on it; except the first one, which can hold as many(less than capacity) or as little(more than 0) as it needs.

+If an element is inserted into a segment which isn't at full capacity or an element is erased from a segment which hold more than 'limit' elements, all actions are confined to that segment(which makes our structure vary cache friendly).

+If an element is inserted into a segment which is at full capacity or an element is erased from a segment with exactly 'limit' elements, either some rebalancing to neighbouring segments or an allocation of new segments has to occur.

 # Usage

 # Conclusion
-In a sense, the segmented vector extends the application of the flat vector.
-As benchmarks show, that extension has limits which have to be taken into the account.
+In a sense, the segmented vector extends the application area of the 'flat' vector.
+As benchmarks show, that extension has limits which have to be taken into account.

-If you oftenly erase and insert data that also has to be sorted, google's btree is probably a safe bet as a drop in replacement for the std map and set data structures.
-If on the other hand iterations dominate your execution or you constantly need to erase and insert entire ranges you could consider using the segmented data structures.
+If you oftenly erase, insert and lookup data that also has to be sorted, google's btree is probably a safe bet as a drop in replacement for the std map and set data structures.
+If on the other hand iterations dominate execution, or you constantly need to erase and insert entire ranges, you could consider using the segmented data structures.

-Needless to say, these opinions mean little in comparison to actual benchmarks.
+Needless to say, these opinions mean little in comparison to actual benchmarks of your code.